 - Record all user consents for proof of compliance

-- Add a callback widget for the banner so users can revoke consent at any time In conclusion, understanding and effectively managing cookie popups is crucial for eCommerce directors to ensure compliance with data privacy laws and to maintain the trust of their customers.
+In conclusion, understanding and effectively managing cookie popups is crucial for eCommerce directors to ensure compliance with data privacy laws and to maintain the trust of their customers.
 Remember, this post is for informational purposes only and is not a substitute for legal advice.
 If you require legal assistance, please contact an attorney.

 Cookie Categories and What You Need to Disclose